aquasecurity/trivy/CONTRIBUTING.md

 1. Your PR is more likely to be accepted if it includes tests (We have not historically been very strict about tests, but we would like to improve this!).
 1. If your PR affects the user experience in some way, please update the Readme and the cli help accordingly.

-## Understand where your pull request belongs
+## Understand where your pull request belongs:

 Trivy is composed of several different repositories that work together:
 - [Trivy](https://github.com/aquasecurity/trivy) is the client side, user facing, command line tool.